Fossils on stamps of Mauritania

-To be correct, there are only two dinosaurs among four prehistoric animals that depicted there, two others are flying reptiles that called pterosaurs.
+To be correct, there are only two dinosaurs among four prehistoric animals that are depicted there, two others are flying reptiles that called pterosaurs.

 Moreover, all these prehistoric animals, dinosaurs Iguanodon

-and big Sauropod dinosaur, perhaps Diplodocus
+and a big Sauropod dinosaur, perhaps Diplodocus

 as well as pterosaurs Pteranodon